 • Brainwave-frequency blinking exercises (alpha, theta, gamma)

-• Hemi-Sync meditation background audio for hemispheric synchronization
+• Hemi-Sync meditation audio for relaxation and hemispheric synchronization

 • VR support for fully immersive training experiences